UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 ```

 #### 6. Pre-launch check
-Now that almost everything has been checked, it's important to observe the launch area and locate the most suitable launch site.
+After completing all necessary checks, it is crucial to carefully survey the launch area and select the optimal spot for takeoff.

-Ideally, the drone will want to be set on an even surface, with nothing obstructing the area immediately above or around it.
+The drone should ideally be placed on a level surface, with no obstructions in the surrounding area.

-If the weather is not good enough to safely perform the AUV operation, some documentation is missing, or any of the points of the pre-flight check list are not in accordance to the flying regulations, you will need to schedule a flight.
+In case of unfavorable weather conditions, missing documentation or any discrepancies in the pre-flight checklist, you will need to schedule a flight.